mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 To add Vuetify to the project you can do the following:

-1. Add Vuetify to the dependencies.
+1. Add Vuetify to the dependencies

 ```bash
 yarn add vuetify --dev
 ```

-2. Import Vuetify to the project.
+2. Import Vuetify to the project

 Your `main.js` file should look something like this: